sircody01/StarTestSolution/README.md

 # This is the `Software Test Automation Revealed aka S.T.A.R.` automation testing solution.
 It demonstrates a number of best practices in test automation with heavy emphasis on UI and Selenium based web tests.
 I use it in my weekly demonstrations posted on my YouTube channel called S.T.A.R.: https://www.youtube.com/channel/UCKTRl3jf0PsKT0zQJdKWbqg

+# Version 4.0 adds logging via Apache log4net and PostSharp.
+To take advantage of this you MUST download and install PostSharp: https://www.postsharp.net/download.
+During the install you will be asked which license option you wish to use.
+Please select the "Use PostSharp Community" option.
+This option is free to use and meets our logging needs perfectly.
+The log4net and PostSharp NuGet's have already been added to the solution.

 ## Repo tags `v1.0` and `Episode-1` go with episode 1 of my YouTube channel.
 It demonstrates the advantages of fluent style test coding.
 Here is an example of a fluent style test:
 ```csharp
         [Test]